-Co-financing means that countries contribute to the cost of Gavi-supported vaccines by procuring some of the required vaccine doses with non-Gavi funds
+Co-financing means that countries contribute to the cost of Gavi-supported vaccines by financing some of the required vaccine doses.

 Gavi has applied a co-financing policy since 2007.
-Gavi's revised co-financing policy was approved by the Gavi Board in December 2010 and the new co-financing obligations took effect in January 2016.
+The current co-financing policy was approved by the Gavi Board in June 2015 and new co-financing obligations took effect in January 2016.
 The policy was updated in June 2016 to include co-financing requirements for measles and measles-rubella periodic follow-up campaigns.

 The Co-Financing Policy will be reviewed and updated as needed, when requested by the Gavi Board.